AlexandraKak/english-for-designers/06-storytelling/index.md

-Sometimes I would look like a homeless person on acid - taking weird positions in weird locations with weird objects and even swearing sometimes when getting a bad shot.
+Sometimes I would look like a homeless person on acid - taking weird positions in weird locations with weird objects and even swearing when getting a bad shot.
 But I didnt't mind it much.
 And despite the fact I was so devoted, I didn't make it to the list of best students - my camera let me down.
 Unsatisfied and demotivated I stopped doing something I had loved for years and swtiched onto design.